medavidallsop/pb4wp/README.md

 - ✅ **Example Code Structure** - Real-world class examples and patterns
 - ✅ **Flexible Asset System** - Support for both bundled and static assets
 - ✅ **Cross-Platform Compatible** - Works on macOS, Linux, and Windows (WSL)
-- ✅ **Readme.txt Updater** - Update WordPress tested up to and latest changelog date
+- ✅ **Readme.txt Updater** - Updates tested up to version and latest changelog date
-- ✅ **Version Checker** - Ensures all version numbers are set correctly
+- ✅ **Version Checker** - Ensures all version declarations match

 <small>*\* Checks and/or fixes issues with PHP, JS, CSS, etc., excluding PHPCS `Squiz.Commenting.FileComment.Missing` rule - but this can be omitted from `phpcs.xml` if needed.*</small>